Alexander Salter’s Mercatus Fellowship Story

 Because of what Mercatus offered, I was able to go on the job market with a dozen academic publications already on my CV.

-He credits the Mercatus Fellowship with shaping not just his thinking, but his trajectory.
-“Because of what Mercatus offered, I was able to go on the job market with a dozen academic publications already on my CV,” he recalls.
-“That was a huge advantage and it’s an opportunity that you can have at Mason that I just don’t see a lot of other schools offering.”
+Alexander credits the fellowship with giving him advantages he couldn't find elsewhere.
+"Because of what Mercatus offered, I was able to go on the job market with a dozen academic publications already on my CV," he recalls.
+"That was a huge advantage and it's an opportunity that you can have at Mason that I just don't see a lot of other schools offering."

 Alexander Salter